LevPewPew/art-market/README.md

 And of course the Listing has a *Many to One* relationship with the User model via it's Foreign Key that references a User ID to allow a User to post several Listings at a time.

 Purchases are a type of join table to link Users to Listings whenever a User purchases a Listing.
 The Purchases table is two Foreign Keys, one to reference the purchased Listing and another to reference the User who purchased the Listing.
 In this way a User can view what Listings they have Purchased by doing a query on what Listings have both a Purchase referencing it and reference the User.
 Although a join table was used this is actually implemented as a *One and Only One to Zero or Many* relationship.
 This is because a User may have not purchased anything, or purchase one or many Listings, but a Listing has either been purchased or it has not.

+##### ActiveRecord Associations

+Some parameters and associations are not represented on the ERD as they are not explicitly defined in the schema for that table, or in the model.

+One such association is the *picture* parameter used for a file attachment field to send attached files on a new Listing to ActiveStorage, which in turn sends the file to an AWS S3 "bucket" for cloud storage.

+##### Relational Integrity

 Due to many models referencing others, and SQL/Postgress enforcing relational integrity, in my model I sometimes needed to account for this.
 Specifically I wanted to force the destruction of table record when a table record being referenced by it is destroyed, in order to allow certain functionality without destroying relational integrity.
 For example when a User is deleted, I want all the related UserDetail, Address, Listing, Comment and Purchase entities destroyed as well, which is achieved by putting a ```dependant: destroy``` option into the model.
 This is so that the ability to delete a user exists, but if the user is deleted, the related table entries are deleted along with it so that, for example, a Listing isn't left on the website to be purchased when the User that posted it no longer exists.